jsoncodes/jsoncodes.github.io/_posts/event-sourcing/2016-08-30-things-you-need-to-know-before-event-sourcing.markdown

 published: true
 ---

-Event sourcing is a popular topic these days which I have found quite difficult to gather information on the realities of implementing and maintaining.
+Event sourcing is becoming a popular topic with a lot of information and talks available online describing the theory however in my experience I have found that information about event sourcing in practice is harder to come by.
 This series is aimed at providing a practical guide (including some .NET code samples) of things you need to know before building an event sourced application.

-Event sourcing is not a top-level architecture that needs to be applied to the entire system but rather should be applied where appropriate within your software.
-It is also not a magical silver bullet that will make everything perfect and I have found that in reality you trade one set of problems for another.
-That said, event sourcing opens up a lot of interesting possibilities for your application which I will cover throughout.
+I am going to assume some knowledge of the theory of event sourcing (as there are better sources for this) though I will provide a quick introduction to the core concepts.

 ## Topics Covered